Log in

 Google Calendar + Todoist

 On the flip side, it can also be useful to block off time on your calendar to allow yourself to complete Todoist tasks.
-You can set this up to work automatically by using the New incomplete Todoist task trigger with a New calendar event action.
+Here are a couple of ways to do that:

-One of the best things about using Todoist is that it helps you focus on the most important tasks first.
-This can be really beneficial when tasks are time-sensitive and you need to focus only on the immediate tasks at hand.
+Another handy way to manage your schedule is to focus on your most important tasks first.
+This can be really beneficial when your to-dos are time-sensitive and you need to focus only on the immediate tasks at hand.

 To set up automation for this, you can use Zapier to auto-add tasks at a scheduled time.
 This helps keep your Todoist list clear of tasks until you're able to focus on them.